OWASP/www-project-developer-guide/draft/05-security-requirements/03-threat-modeling.md

 what are the costs of _not_ doing threat modeling?
 These costs may consist of a lack of compliance, an increased risk of being exploited, harm to reputation and so on.

-The inclusion of threat modeling in the secure development lifecycle can help:
+The inclusion of threat modeling in the secure development activities can help:

 * Build a secure design
 * Efficient investment of resources; appropriately prioritize security, development, and other tasks